 I Played Daggerheart – Let’s Talk About It

 In March, I wrote a post about Daggerheart, Critical Role’s TTRPG system, when it was first announced with an open beta.
-I had reservations based on their initial announcements, but wanted to reserve judgment until there was more released and if I would have the opportunity to play.
+I had reservations based on their initial announcements, but wanted to reserve judgment until there was more released and if I would be able to play.
 As it turns out, Badowolf Adventure Studios ran a Daggerheart one-shot which served as an introduction to the system.
-Now that I have played the game, I feel my thoughts are different than they were a few months ago.
+Now that I have played the game, I feel my thoughts are different from what they were a few months ago.

 Daggerheart character sheet.
 It shows a Barnacle, a Ribbet Rogue.
 It's basically a sneaky frog.